Endogenous neurotransmitter. Acts at nicotinic and muscarinic acetylcholine receptors.

 If you know of a relevant reference for Acetylcholine chloride, please let us know.

 View Related Products by Product Action

-Keywords: Acetylcholine chloride, supplier, Endogenous, neurotransmitter, Acetylcholine, Nicotinic, Receptors, Non-Selective, Subtypes, nAChR, Muscarinic, Nicotinic, Receptors, (Non-selective), Non-selective, Muscarinics, Nicotinic, Receptors, (Non-selective), Tocris Bioscience
+Keywords: Acetylcholine chloride, Acetylcholine chloride supplier, Endogenous, neurotransmitter, Acetylcholine, Nicotinic, Receptors, Non-Selective, Subtypes, nAChR, Muscarinic, (Non-selective), Non-selective, Muscarinics, 2809, Tocris Bioscience

-Currently there are no citations for Acetylcholine chloride.
 Do you know of a great paper that uses Acetylcholine chloride from Tocris?
-If so please let us know.
+Please let us know.